lkodinsson/MARS/Basic/PHB.md

 #### Overencumbered

-Overencumbered characters suffer the same effects as encumbered characters, but instead of moving at half speed, they cannot move.
+Overencumbered characters suffer the same effects as encumbered characters, but instead of moving at half speed, they cannot move at all.

 #### Prone